2014 Baltimore Orioles season: September

-The Orioles started the month with a 6–4 loss to the Minnesota Twins but still maintained an 8 and 1/2 game lead over the second place Yankees.
+The Orioles started the month with a 6–4 loss to the Minnesota Twins but still maintained an 8 1/2 game lead over the second place Yankees.
 Newly acquired outfielder Alejandro De Aza also started the month with the Orioles and before September was over he would hit 3 triples, 3 home runs, drive in 10 runs and bat over .300.
 On September 7, the Orioles beat the Tampa Bay Rays 7–5; Nelson Cruz went 4-for-5 with two home runs and 7 RBIs.
 On September 12, Orioles' first baseman Chris Davis was suspended for 25 games for testing positive for amphetamine.
 Davis claimed he tested positive due to the use of adderall—for which he previous had a "therapeutic use exemption" but did not have for the 2014 season.

-On Tuesday, September 16, the Orioles clinched the American League East Championship by beating the second place Toronto Blue Jays 8–2.
+On Tuesday, September 16, the Orioles clinched the American League East championship by beating the second place Toronto Blue Jays 8–2.
 The Orioles had not won an American League East title since 1997 and Tuesday marked the first time since 1969 that the Orioles won a division title in front of their fans at home.
 Steve Pearce, who had replaced Chris Davis at first base, blasted a three-run homerun off Toronto right-hander Drew Hutchison to give the Orioles a 3–1 lead in the first inning.
 Oriole right-hander Ubaldo Jiménez, who hadn't been in the starting rotation for a month, picked up the win.
 On September 25, the Orioles gave up a walk off hit to Derek Jeter in his final game at Yankee Stadium.